 (c) the means of obtaining urgent medical treatment for an illness, disease or disability known to be suffered by the offender or a member of his or her family; or

-(d) the principal means of obtaining income with which to pay the amount owed (as defined in section 40).
+(d) the principal means of obtaining income with which to pay the amount owed (as defined in section 40),

+or on the grounds that the licence suspension order would or does seriously hinder the offender in performing family or personal responsibilities.

 (2) A request cannot be made —

-(a) if the offender is a body corporate;
+(a) if the offender is a body corporate; or

-(b) if a warrant of execution has been issued under section 45; or
+(b) if a warrant of execution has been issued under section 45.

-(c) if a time to pay order has been made previously under subsection (4) in respect of the fine.
+[(c) deleted]

 (3) A request —

 (a) must be made in accordance with the regulations; and